Back to Blogs

-- Between 40% and 60% of AI-cited sources change month to month, meaning AI visibility is not a ranking you earn once
+• Between 40% and 60% of AI-cited sources rotate month to month.
+Brand citation is not a ranking you earn once

 What Are AI Publisher Licensing Deals?